Vibrio fischeri: The bacterial Light Sabers of the Ocean

 Today, we are going to talk about a very specific bioluminescence dependent symbiotic relationship; the relationship between the Hawaiian bobtail squid and Vibrio fischeri.

 Unlike our relationship with light, the Hawaiian bobtail squid doesn’t use light as a way to be seen, but as a way to camouflage.
-This squid is not the only one using microbes to evade predators, several other squid species and some fish, including the Japanese bobtail squid and the Monocentris japonicus, foster this Vibrio fischeri relationship to produce light.
+This squid is not the only one using microbes to evade predators; several other squid species and some fish, including the Japanese bobtail squid and the Monocentris japonicus, foster this Vibrio fischeri relationship to produce light.

-Symbiosis is a relationship where both partners benefit.
+The definition of symbiosis is a relationship where both partners benefit.
 It’s one of the most interesting relationships within the microbial world and is seen in all environments.
 From humans, to plants, to our oceans, microbes have established positive relationships with their macro-neighbors.

 Each Symbiotic relationship is unique, but there are also a lot of similarities between them; think of it like a government.
 Across the world each government is different but fundamentally a government is in place to do three main things, (i) to protect its citizens, (ii) to provide resources and (iii) invest in the future of those citizens and the government's success.